What is Restasis?Restasis discount prices start at just $514.31!

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 This medicine may cause blurred vision or other vision problems.
-If any of these occur, do not drive, use machines, or do anything else that could be dangerous if you are not able to see well.
+If any of these occur, do not drive or do anything else that could be dangerous until you know how this medicine affects you.